rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 [Rusteroids][rusteroids-github] is a tutorial recreating a clone of Asteroids in Rust, using SDL2 and the [Specs][rust-specs-crate] library.

-New epsidoes released weekly and added to the playlist.
-Most recently collision detection was added to reset the game state when the asteroid and player collide.
-Latest episode is [here][rusteroids-latest].
+New episodes are released weekly and added to the playlist.
+Most recently, collision detection was added to reset the game state when the asteroid and player collide.
+The l;atest episode is [here][rusteroids-latest].

-You can subscribe to the [YouTube Channel][electrocat-youtube], to never miss an episode or follow [@ecaststudio][ecatstudios-twitter] on Twitter!
+You can subscribe to the [YouTube Channel][electrocat-youtube], to never miss an episode, or follow [@ecatstudios][ecatstudios-twitter] on Twitter!

 [rusteroids-youtube-playlist]: https://www.youtube.com/playlist?list=PLFOS-Gn3aXROnSfl26esPExssd-rQw6jD
 [rusteroids-github]: https://github.com/filtoid/rusteroids